cardano-foundation/CIPs/CIP-0068/README.md

 ### Metadata

-This is a low-level representation of the metadata following closely the structure of CIP-0025.
-All utf-8 encoded keys and values need to be converted into their respective bytes representation when creating the datum on-chain.
+This is a low-level representation of the metadata, following closely the structure of CIP-0025.
+All UTF-8 encoded keys and values need to be converted into their respective byte's representation when creating the datum on-chain.

 ```
 files_details =
   {
-    name : bounded_bytes, ; utf-8
+    name : bounded_bytes, ; UTF-8
-    mediaType : bounded_bytes, ; utf-8
+    mediaType : bounded_bytes, ; UTF-8
-    src : bounded_bytes ; utf-8
+    src : bounded_bytes ; UTF-8
   }

 metadata =
   {
-    name : bounded_bytes, ; utf-8
+    name : bounded_bytes, ; UTF-8
-    image : bounded_bytes, ; utf-8
+    image : bounded_bytes, ; UTF-8
-    ? mediaType : bounded_bytes, ; utf-8
+    ? mediaType : bounded_bytes, ; UTF-8
-    ? description : bounded_bytes, ; utf-8
+    ? description : bounded_bytes, ; UTF-8
     ? files : [* files_details]
   }